Room Selection 2016

-Questions regarding Adaptive Housing should be directed to Vernon Hurte, [[vjhurt]], Director of the Center for Student Diversity; or Katrina Pawvluk, [[kjpawv]], Associate Director, Residence Life.
+Questions regarding Adaptive Housing should be directed to [[vjhurt, Vernon Hurte]], Director of the Center for Student Diversity; or [[kjp, Katrina Pawvluk]], Associate Director, Residence Life.

-Students with a documented need for adaptive housing will need to have appropriate documentation from a qualified professional reviewed by Vernon Hurte, Director of the Center for Student Diversity (Campus Center 159; tel: 221-2300) as soon as possible.
-Students must also pay the $200 Room Reservation Deposit before Feb.
-15, 2013 at the Cashier's Window in Blow Memorial Hall.
-If approved, the student will be guaranteed a space in the residence halls for the next academic year.
+Students approved for adaptive housing must also pay the $200 non-refundable Room Reservation Deposit before Friday, February 19, 2016.
+Students approved will be guaranteed a space in the residence halls for the next academic year.
 This approval must be renewed each year.
-All paperwork must be completed by March 1, 2013 to be protected in the room selection process.
+All paperwork must be completed by March 4, 2016 to be protected in the room selection process.

-- Those students with an approved need of special accommodations, will select their rooms on April 1, 2013.
+- Those students with an approved for priority housing selection, will select their rooms on March 31 - April 1, 2016.

 - Eligible students will be called to schedule an appointment with Katrina J. Pawvluk (221-3174) in the Residence Life Office during that time.
 (Seniors will choose first, followed by juniors and sophomores.)